-The sooner the system is in operation and is generating energy, the quicker the savings will start to offset the costs.
+The sooner the system is in operation and generating energy, the quicker the savings will start to offset the costs.
 Unless the future anticipated cost decline will be greater than the savings, then waiting for a future price decline may not be beneficial.

-Today, almost all technology and products are constantly advancing and being upgraded.
-The most relevant technology advance related to Solar is the conversion efficiency from sunlight to electricity.
-Currently, the most efficient mass produced residential solar cells have efficiency ratios in the low 20% range; the highest efficiency recently obtained from silicon based cells is about 26%; the maximum theoretical efficiency of silicon based cells is about 29%; and the most efficient solar cells, of any technology, is about 46% efficient. [source: NREL] Although the range between the low 20’s to the high 20’s (theoretical high for silicon based cells) is not much, the price difference between the two is relatively high, especially for residential applications.
-Therefore, at a high level, current technology and products will not be "obsolesced" in the near future when higher prices of the "newer" products are considered.
+Today, almost all technology and products are constantly advancing and upgrading.
+The most relevant solar technological advance is the conversion efficiency from sunlight to electricity.
+Currently, the most efficient and mass-produced residential solar cells have efficiency ratios in the low 20% range.

+The highest efficiency recently obtained from silicon-based cells is about 26%.
+The maximum theoretical efficiency of silicon-based cells is about 29%.
+The most efficient solar cells of any technology are about 46% efficient [source: NREL].
+Although the range between the low 20’s to the high 20’s (theoretical high for silicon-based cells) is not much, the price difference between the two is relatively high, especially for residential applications.
+Therefore, at a high level, current technology and products will not be obsolesced in the near future when higher prices of the newer products are considered.

 Expiration/Decrease of Federal Tax Credit